-A high rate of insurance fraud, fueled by Michigan’s generous benefits, has led to even higher premiums.
-Studies show that 8% - 10% of all claims in Michigan are fraudulent.
-In addition, the high cost of insurance in Michigan has made coverage unaffordable for many drivers.
+Finally, the high cost of insurance in Michigan has made coverage unaffordable for many drivers.
 Roughly 1 in 5 drivers in the state is uninsured, according to the Insurance Information Institute.
-Fewer insured drivers to pay premiums drives up the expense for those who are paying.
+Fewer insured drivers to pay premiums drives up rates for those who are paying.
+Similarly, a high rate of insurance fraud, fueled by Michigan’s generous benefits, has pushed premiums higher still.
+Studies show that 8%-10% of all claims in Michigan are fraudulent.

-Expensive benefits and high rates of fraud and uninsured motorists have made Michigan one of the costliest states for car insurance.
+To summarize, high required coverage limits, fraud, and a large proportion of uninsured motorists have made Michigan one of the most expensive states for car insurance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.